jamesbrobb/ngx-dynamic-component-loader/README.md

      */
     'non-scam-non-standalone-component': {
       import:() => import('./path/to/non-scam-non-standalone.component'),
-      standalone: false,
       ngModuleName: 'SomeOtherModule'
     },
     /*
-        The final option is for when a component class has been set as a default export.
+      If the component is a default export
      */
+    'component-is-default-export': {
+      import:() => import('./path/to/component'),
+      componentName: 'default'
+    },
+    /*
+      If the ngModule is the default export
+     */
-    'non-standalone-component-as-default-export': {
+    'ng-module-is-default-export': {
       import:() => import('./path/to/none-standalone-component'),
-      standalone: false,
-      isDefaultExport: true
+      ngModuleName: 'default'
     },
   },
   multi: true